vrsperanza/TD---POO-SCC017/README.md

-Inimigos aparecem na parte esquerda da tela com o tempo
-Não os deixe destruir seu ??? na parte direita da tela

-Tower Defence
+This is a simple tower defence game implemented in java.
+Once the game is started, enemies appear on the right side of the screen and you must defend your white tower on the left.

-1 - Colocar torre basica
+1 - Instantiates a basic turrent, costs 200
-2 - Colocar torre de ataque em area
+2 - Instantiates an area of effect turrent, costs 300
-3 - Colocar barreira
+3 - Instantiates a barricade turrent, costs 100

 P - Pause
 R - Restart

-UP - Aumentar velocidade do jogo
+UP - Increase game speed
-DOWN - Diminuir velocidade do jogo
+DOWN - Decrease game speed

+Cheats:
-F1 - Dinheiro++
+F1 - Money++
-F2 - Tempo++
+F2 - Difficulty++